 To maintain muscle or to increase their size, you need to exercise regularly.
 Try to workout at least 3 times a week using weights.

-If you are considering the keto diet, it may be worth having a look at some keto recipes to help you get started!
-This book is one of our personal favourites, so many delicious keto recipes!
-Everyday, easy and quick whilst also being nutritionally impressive
+If you are considering the keto diet, it may be worth having a look at the beginner’s keto diet cookbook to help you get started!
+This book is one of our personal favourites, with so many delicious keto recipes!
+Every day, easy and quick whilst also being nutritionally impressive.

 Considering all these studies, it is fair to conclude that a ketogenic diet doesn’t really affect the muscle mass, it seems to limit its growth but it is muscle sparing.
 All those studies have one thing in common, participants were able to maintain their muscle mass but failed to grow their muscle mass even in a caloric surplus.
 So, a ketogenic diet seems to have muscle protective effects rather than muscle growing properties.

 If you’ve enjoyed today’s post then make sure to sign up to our newsletter and download 20 FREE nutrition and exercise tips as well as 6 fat loss recipes.
 Sign up below to download.

 Greene, D., Varley, B., Hartwig, T., Chapman, P. and Rigney, M. (2018).
 A Low-Carbohydrate Ketogenic Diet Reduces Body Mass Without Compromising Performance in Powerlifting and Olympic Weightlifting Athletes. [online] 32(12).
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/30335720 [Accessed 9 Oct.
 2019].